tchapi/igneet/README.md

     php app/console doctrine:fixtures:load --append

-Then you can run the tests :
+Then you can run the tests (you need more than 300 Mo, so the limit is set to 1Go of memory):

-    phpunit -c app/
+    phpunit -d memory_limit=1024M -c app/